-15. Number of Women on the Board of Directors and in Executive Officer Positions

-- (a) Disclose the number and proportion (in percentage terms) of directors on the issuer's board who are women. - (b) Disclose the number and proportion (in percentage terms) of executive officers of the issuer, including all major subsidiaries of the issuer, who are women.
+i) the target, and ii) the annual and cumulative progress of the issuer in achieving the target.
+15. Number of Women on the Board of Directors and in Executive Officer Positions (a) Disclose the number and proportion (in percentage terms) of directors on the issuer's board who are women.
+As of the date of this Circular, there is one woman on our Board of Directors, and one of our executive officers is a woman. (b) Disclose the number and proportion (in percentage terms) of executive officers of the issuer, including all major subsidiaries of the issuer, who are women.